Abnormal heartbeats, or arrhythmias, found in adults can also affect children.

 In this disorder, electrical pathways between the upper chambers (atria) and lower chambers (ventricles) of your child’s heart malfunction, allowing electrical signals to reach the ventricles prematurely.

 Those electrical impulses can then be “bounced back” to the atria.
-This ricocheting of electrical signals can produce overly fast heart rates.
+This short circuiting of electrical signals can produce overly fast heart rates.

 Often medication can improve this condition.
-In rare cases when medication is not effective, other treatment options include catheter ablation and surgical procedures.
+In rare cases when medication is not effective, other treatment options include include delivering a shock to the heart (called cardioversion), catheter ablation and surgical procedures.

 Ventricular tachycardia (VT) is a fast heart rate that starts in the lower chambers (ventricles) of your child’s heart.